-The majority of the violence is gang/cartel related, and it’s aimed at other gang or cartel members.
-The recent gang related crimes have usually taken place in the parts of town where only the locals go, the cartels don’t target tourists.
+As a tourist, if you take common sense precautions, chances are you’ll be just fine, and won’t experience any issues.
+That’s because the majority of the violence is gang/cartel related, and it’s aimed at other gang or cartel members.
+The recent gang related crimes have usually taken place in the parts of town where only the locals go, not places where tourists frequent.

 To give you a comparison, I’ve NEVER been a victim of ANY crimes in my previous trips to Mexico.
 On the other hand, on a recent trip to Spain, my rental car was broken into.
 A few years ago in Naples Italy, we were overcharged for a taxi ride, and we’ve avoided several pick-pockets in various European cities.
 So based on my past experience, I personally feel safer visiting the Riviera Maya than certain parts of Europe.

 To help you avoid potential troubles, here are some practical tips:

 - Tourist areas are generally very safe- tourist towns in general, or parts of a city that are frequented by tourists are safe.
 There’s only petty crimes that you need to watch out for, things like pick pocketing.

 - Don’t flash your cash- don’t show off expensive jewelry, phones, or any other items of high monetary value.